rbagchi/git-dataframe-tools/GIT-SCOREBOARD.md

 ```

 **Explanation:**
-*   `.`: Analyze the current repository.
-Because, obviously, that's where all the magic happens.
 *   `--since "6 months ago"`: Focus on recent, relevant contributions.
 Anything older is ancient history, right?
 *   `--me`: Crucially, filter *only* for your own commits.
 We're not here to highlight team effort, are we?
 *   `--format markdown`: Because a nicely formatted table looks far more professional than raw text when you're pasting it into a document.